snowyu/event-emitter/README.md

   + Adds listenerCount() class method to keep compatibility with node events.
   * Adds async event emitting via `emitAsync` method.

+Note: The listener throw error should not broke the notification, but it will emit error(`emit('error', error, 'notify', listener, args)`) after notification.

 ### Installation